-In order to encourage families towards self-sufficiency and reach more eligible households on the HCV waitlist, HACSM implemented the following policies regarding the activities for head of household change requests.
+In order to encourage families to work towards self-sufficiency and for HACSM to reach more eligible applicants on the HCV waitlist, HACSM implemented the following policies regarding head of household (HOH) change requests.
 The HACSM policies include the following:

 - The individual becoming the new HOH must be in the household for at least the previous 12 consecutive months, and - O At the time of the HOH change, the household would join the time-limited MTW Self-Sufficiency program (MTW On-going Activity #1).
-However, if household is already enrolled in the time-limited MTW Self-Sufficiency program, the remaining household members would only be eligible for the remaining term, not an additional term.
+If the household is already enrolled in the time-limited MTW Self-Sufficiency program, the remaining household members would only be eligible for the remaining term, not an additional term.

-The number of households who seek the ability to change their Head of Household (HOH) has remained constant in CY2018.
-In 2018, 10 families, submitted requests asking to change the head of household.
-For those 10 families, all were original household members and thus the household did not transition to the 5-year MTW Self-Sufficiency program.
+The number of head of household change requests has remained generally constant.
+In CY2019, 24 families in total submitted requests to change the head of household.
+Out of 24 households, 5 were transferred to the MTW Self Sufficiency program.